Business retention and expansion course

 - Week 8: Building and sustaining credible BRE initiatives over time

 The course is held at the University of Minnesota's St. Paul campus.
-It is a two-day BRE immersion that includes presentations, video, discussions, individual and small group work, and plenty of discussion.
+It is a two-day BRE immersion that includes presentations, video, discussions, role play, individual and small group work, and plenty of discussion.

-Highlights include practice visits to real businesses (and a mock planning session based on results), guest experts who provide BRE tips and stories, and a chance to get to know other economic developers and expand your network.
+Highlights include practice visits to real businesses, guest experts who provide BRE tips and stories, and a chance to get to know other economic developers and expand your network.
 While there is no course paper or homework, you will have the opportunity to think about the best BRE approach for your situation.

 The course agenda is subject to change, but general topics will remain the same.